Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

-It is fair to say that to cast answer-set programming, the stable model semantics and the well founded semantics into our framework, it would be sufficient to work under the assumption that $\VOCA=\VOCAB$: either these semantics are developed in a propositional setting, or they restrict the class of interpretations to Herbrand structures.
+It is fair to say that to cast the answer-set, the stable model and the well-founded semantics into our framework, it would be sufficient to work under the assumption that $\VOCA=\VOCAB$: either these semantics are developed in a propositional setting, or they restrict the class of interpretations to Herbrand structures.
 There is no need to impose such restrictions, but a natural question is how much more general the notions become when the equality $\VOCA=\VOCAB$ is not imposed.
-In relation to answer-set programming and the stable model semantics, the answer is: not much more.
+In relation to the answer-set and the stable model semantics, the answer is: not much more.
 Indeed, the following proposition establishes that when \VOCA\ and \VOCAB\ are distinct, the notion of imperative extensor is often degenerate.